-The answer to how to get the GURU to be the knowledgeable to guy and not the bully or the scary he will see how much I don’t know guy, is to indoctrinate him into your culture.
+The answer to how to get the GURU to be the problem-solving guy and not the bully or insecure guy is to indoctrinate him into your culture.
 Don’t set him apart from the others.
 Create the same expectations for the daily duties of his as you do for everyone else.
-Don’t allow his importance or brilliant technical problem solving capabilities become more important than participating in the company like any other team member.
+Don’t allow his importance or brilliant technical problem-solving capabilities become more important than participating in the company like any other team member.
 You have many key team members.
 Some may not have the marketable skills but what happens when the maintenance person or mail person is out sick?
-Or worse your networking guy is out and your monitor decides to be glitchy either of those things can cause you to have a bad day at the office if you need something done.
-So no link is less important than another some links may be bigger or stronger but if one is missing the chains is still broken.
+Or worse your networking guy is out, and your monitor decides to be glitchy either of those things can cause you to have a bad day at the office if you need something done.
+So no link is less important than another some links may be more significant but if one is missing the chains is still broken.

-This enculturation is actually a process, some people get it right away while others take nearly their entire 90 day probation period to understand that yes they are valuable, yes their time is valuable but if certain procedures are not followed.
+The enculturation is a process, some people get it right away while others take nearly their entire 90 day probation period to understand that yes they are valuable, yes their time is precious but if specific procedures are not followed.
 Other people can’t do their job, and it may affect our relationship with clients and other departments within our company.

-We have found that a team member no matter how great of a technical person they are is not willing to work within the rules and processes that all other members of the same department ends up causing resentment and eventually no one is in formation any longer, because communications and processes fall apart throughout your work place.
+We have found that a team member, no matter how great of a technical person they are, is not willing to work within the rules and processes of all other members of the same department.
+This ends up causing resentment, and eventually, no one is in formation, because communications and processes fall apart throughout your workplace.

-We literally had a Team Leader, he was hired as the team leader because of his experience, his skills that he already used to create applications for us but he didn’t do the reporting job we needed to be done for each customer.
-We lost a customer do to his failing to do the written “status,” report to prove the work was done.
+We had a Team Leader, who was hired as the team leader because of his experience and his skills that he already used to create applications for us but he didn’t do the reporting job we needed to be done for each customer.
+We lost a customer due to his failure to do the written “status,” report to prove the work was done.
 He felt that all of the report development was beneath him.
 Although at the time he was the only one that could share what work he had done and we had no way of communicating it to the client if he didn’t write his own report.
 We lost a customer he lost his job.

-Many times the GURU will say I don’t have time to do the details I am too busy solving major problems.
-My response is How do I prove you solved these problems if you don’t provide me with the details.
-I show them the reports and other business processes other people have to do in order to meet all corporate requirements and listen to their objections and time constraints and we work through solving problems and making things easier and get her by in at the same time.
+Many times the GURU will say I don’t have time to do the details I am too busy solving significant problems.
+My response is, “how do I prove you addressed these issues if you don’t provide me with the details?”
+I show them the reports and other business processes other people have to do to meet all corporate requirements and listen to their objections and time constraints, and we work through solving problems and making things easier.

-Also many GURUS like to show their stuff by offering lunch and learns at your office or by internal webinars.
+Also, many GURUS like to show their stuff by offering lunch and learns at your office or by internal webinars.
 If they have some information to share that adds to the corporate culture or new technology let them do it.
-GURUS tend to be innovators and they like to be a part of building something bigger than themselves.
-They tend to be avid learners in many aspects of their lives and can help enlighten you sometimes as to how to improve many things within your department or business wide.
+GURUS tend to be innovators, and they like to be a part of building something bigger than themselves.
+They tend to be avid learners in many aspects of their lives and can help enlighten you sometimes as to how to improve many things within your department or business-wise.

-In our company we have many ways to share information.
-We share in emails of course, anyone can hold a webinar or simple go to meeting to share an idea or a problem they think needs to be discussed.
-We have an open forum to discuss all issues whether technical or cultural.
+In our company, we have many ways to share information.
+We share in emails, of course, anyone can hold a webinar or meet to share an idea or a problem they think needs to be discussed.
+We have an open forum to address all issues whether technical or cultural.
 Invite your staff to share ideas freely.

-As we are helping the GURU to get excited about their jobs we have to figure out what motivates them.
+As we are helping the GURUs to get excited about their jobs we have to figure out what motivates them.
 Many like the money and the prestige of titles.
 Others want time off with their families and like to be recognized for overtime.
-Others you have to beg to take a vacation and seem to like working in the dungeon with no light and hardly regard their pay check.
-As employees, these guys are terrific but when they get burned out they tend to just go without any inclination that they were thinking about leaving.
+Others you have to beg to take a vacation and seem to like working in the dungeon with no light and hardly regard their paycheck.
+As employees, these guys are terrific, but when they get burned out, they tend to just go without any inclination that they were thinking about leaving.
 So you need to take some time to get to know your technical people as people.
-Watch their work load, recognize the fact that they just helped your auditors get a report out on time by working all weekend.
+Watch their workload, recognize the fact that they just helped your auditors get a report out on time by working all weekend.
 Sometimes they will barely give you a nod or a thank you when you do recognize their work.
-However, just like all humans your graciousness does get internalized into their subconscious and they do enjoy the accolades.
+However, just like all humans, your graciousness does get internalized into their subconscious, and they do enjoy the accolades.
 They are just not always good at saying thanks for noticing.

-Other people might like a small gift to show gratitude something that lets you know that you listen and that you really know them.
-By going on to amazon and picking out some fishing lures and sending them to someone you may have just helped build the bond of trust that allows you to suck him into your culture.
+Other people might like a small gift to show gratitude something that lets them know that you listen and that you know them.
+By going to Amazon and picking out some fishing lures and sending them to someone you may have just helped build the bond of trust that allows you to suck him into your culture.
 Some GURUs have lived lonely lives on the road and just need to be reminded of how to build personal connections.

-In the end treat the GURUs just like anyone else but give them some extra trust to let them help resolve issues they see within your organization.
+In the end, treat the GURUs just like anyone else but give them some extra trust to let them help resolve issues they see within your organization.
 One of our awesome people reads a lot of books on communication.
-He attends toast masters, reads many business management articles.
-He shared a great idea that we really need to do not only with our clients but with each other.
-This idea is to make sure at every meeting whether by phone, go to meeting or in person that we connect with the person with sincerity.
+He attends Toastmasters, reads many business management articles.
+He shared a great idea that we need to do not only with our clients but with each other.
+This idea is to make sure at every meeting that we connect with the person with sincerity.
 We should ask some light personal questions, How are you doing today?
-Wait and listen is the key.
-If they say fine pause a moment in case they share more.
+Waiting and listening is the key.
+If they say, “fine,” pause a moment in case they share more.
 Then if you know they are married have children, play golf connect with them on one of those topics for a few moments, don’t just jump into the business at hand.
 He is going to create a meeting template for us to use for our client account meetings to make sure all of us do the same thing each time.
 Then we are going to try to implement the same processes when we engage with each other.
 This idea does not have a lot to do with his job description.
 He is a technical guy who works with clients.
-He wanted to be sure he was able to create a relationship with his clients so he read and implemented these ideas within his own behaviors.
-Later he shared with the management and team his thoughts and now we have a new program to help us further define our culture.
-This GURU who once was a person that I personally had a hard time communicating with is now teaching me how to communicate better, while he has already improved his skills so much that talking with him is now a pleasure and we have become work friends.
+He wanted to be sure he was able to create a relationship with his clients, so he read and implemented these ideas within his behaviors.
+Later he shared his thought with the management team, and now we have a new program to help us further define our culture.
+This GURU who once was a person that I had a hard time communicating with is now teaching me how to communicate better.
+He has already improved his skills so much that talking with him is now a pleasure and we have become work friends.

 Remember GURUs are people too.
-They sometimes are full of bluster and have bring a lot of energy and power into a room.
-That power and energy usually comes from a life time of knowledge with experiences of the ups and downs in their industries that gives them the authority that they command.
-However they also in the end tend to want to be on a winning team and if they can join the formation sometimes by leading and sometimes by following then you have a GURU person on your team as well.
-She will help you build more within your organization and all will fly in vformation, taken turns leading.
+They sometimes are full of bluster and bring a lot of energy and power into a room.
+That power and energy usually come from a lifetime of knowledge with experiences of the ups and downs in their industries that give them the authority that they command.
+However they also, in the end, tend to want to be on a winning team and if they can join the formation sometimes by leading and sometimes by following then you have a GURU person on your side as well.
+They will help you build more within your organization, and all will fly in V formation, taking turns leading.